yoichiro/actions-tools/README.md

 ![screen_surface_open](https://user-images.githubusercontent.com/261787/47600241-21166500-d9f9-11e8-8f16-b0d5708e610c.png)

-# How to use: autopilot
+# How to Use: autopilot

 Basically, in the interactive tool described at the previous section, you need to type phrases each time.
 Therefore, you would need to type same phrases over again and again during testing your action.
 This is not a productive.